MatthiasBart/bachelor-thesis/chapters/3-background.typ

 == Infrastructure Networks

-The national institute of standards and technology (NIST) defines infrastructure networks as "a wireless network that requires the use of an infrastructure device, such as an access point or a base station, to facilitate communication between client devices" @nist_infrastructure_nodate.
+The #gls("nist") defines infrastructure networks as "a wireless network that requires the use of an infrastructure device, such as an access point or a base station, to facilitate communication between client devices" @nist_infrastructure_nodate.
 Using underlying infrastructures that span over wide areas let users communicate to seemingly anywhere.
-This is achieved due to a widespread net of connected computers called the internet, which is defined by the internet engineering task force (IETF) as "the single, interconnected, worldwide system of commercial, governmental, educational, and other computer networks that share (a) the protocol suite specified by the IAB (RFC 2026) and (b) the name and address spaces managed by the ICANN" @shirey_internet_nodate.
+This is achieved due to a widespread net of connected computers called the internet, which is defined by the #gls("ietf") as "the single, interconnected, worldwide system of commercial, governmental, educational, and other computer networks that share (a) the protocol suite specified by the #gls("iab") (#gls("rfc") 2026) and (b) the name and address spaces managed by the #gls("icann") @shirey_internet_2007.
 While the user is connected he can communicate to nearly anywhere but when out of reach of the next entry point the user can not even transfer data nearby device, no matter how close these might be.

 == Ad-hoc Networks

-The NIST defines ad-hoc networks as "a wireless network that allows easy connection establishment between wireless client devices in the same physical area without the use of an infrastructure device, such as an access point or a base station" @nist_adhoc_nodate.
+The #gls("nist") defines ad-hoc networks as "a wireless network that allows easy connection establishment between wireless client devices in the same physical area without the use of an infrastructure device, such as an access point or a base station" @nist_adhoc_nodate.
 Even when the next entry point to the internet is out of reach nearby devices can communicate with each other but are limited to the nodes that form this new separate network.

 == Satellite phones<satellite>